-Deploying laravel application on Google App Engine is a fairly easy task provided the documentation available on the internet but setting up the asynchronous task processing (Laravel Eventing) on Google Cloud effectively is not that simple.
+Deploying a Laravel application on Google App Engine is a fairly easy task thanks to the documentation available.
+But setting up asynchronous task processing (Laravel Eventing) on Google Cloud effectively is not that simple.

-One of the ways is using the supervisord.conf file to set up the laravel
+One of the ways we can do this is by using the supervisord.conf file to set up the Laravel

 Google Cloud Tasks is a fully managed service that allows you to manage the execution, dispatch, and delivery of a large number of distributed tasks.
 Using Cloud Tasks, you can perform work asynchronously outside of a user or service-to-service request.

 Create a task queue to handle the tasks.
-Over here we use the queue.yaml file to specify the configuration of the queue to be created in Google Cloud.
+Here we use the queue.yaml file to specify the configuration of the queue to be created in Google Cloud.
 The target parameter contains the name of the application deployed on app engine.